Jarvis-K/cann_ops_demos/README.md

 ## Contents

-- `add_custom_910b/` – Example custom kernel that adds two tensors on an Ascend 910B device using the Ascend-C API.
+- `add_custom_910b/` – Example custom kernel with host program that verifies the computation on an Ascend 910B device using the Ascend-C API.